 Please, do us all a favour – least of all your own children – and pick JUST ONE.
 Or none.
 That’s cool too.
 But maybe ONE idea will spark your imagination.
 Maybe ONE idea will sound like something your kids will be up for.

-The point of this list, you see, is to give you enough ideas so that whatever the personality type of your child/ren, there’ll be something to suit them in what follows.
+The point of this list, you see, is to give you enough ideas of things to do for Lent that whatever the personality type of your child/ren, there’ll be something to suit them in what follows.
 There are ideas for babies through to teens, outdoorsy types to crafty types, extroverts to introverts, kids who are passionate about spending time with Jesus and kids who just aren’t.

 The only helpful thing I need to tell you, pre-kick-off, is that they’re ordered roughly chronogically, with where you would need to do them (or organise them) in Lent.
 In other words, they start with things you might like to do from the start of Lent, move through things which could be done anytime, and end with things best done nearer to the Big Day.
 (Easter, for those of you who’ve lost concentration by this point.)